Kria™ KR260 Robotics Starter Kit

 Network Configuration 1 : Two KR260 boards

-This configuration requires two KR260 units, TSN subsystem are connected to form a network where one of the units is configured to be master, while the other as slave.
-Image below represent this configuration:
+This configuration requires two KR260 units; TSN subsystem is connected to form a network where one of the units is configured to be master and the other one as slave.
+The following figure represents this configuration:

 osc